 OVERVIEW OF PROGRAM

 The strength of the program resides in its unusually broad combination of faculty interests and disciplines.
-Faculty members are drawn from several departments within the Medical School (including Biochemistry and Biophysics, Physiology, Medicine, Pharmacology, Radiology, and Cell and Developmental Biology); from the Schools of Dental and Veterinary Medicine; from the School of Arts and Sciences (Biology, Chemistry, and Physics); and from affiliated research institutes such as the Wistar Institute and the Fox Chase Institute for Cancer Research.
+Faculty members are drawn from many departments within the Perelman School of Medicine, the Schools of Dental and Veterinary Medicine, as well as departments in the School of Arts and Science, the School of Engineering, and affiliated research institutes such as the Wistar Institute and the Fox Chase Cancer Center.

 Faculty Research Interests

 • Elucidation signaling mechanisms and pathways that result in physiological events, such as sensory transduction, cell division, death and control of the cell cycle.